Ximene Trencavel – 17th September 1355

 ‘So you have no intention of becoming my queen?’

 John gazed into her eyes.
-‘And where would that leave me.’
+‘How would they effect me?.’

 John’s eyes rolled but he smiled broadly.
 Ximene saw a weight lift from his shoulders.